Download this guide in PDF form so you can explore hiking in Maui from the airplane or from wherever you are!

 See more photos of The Kapalua Coastal Trail!

-Mt.
 Haleakala is the largest dormant volcano in The United States, and the sunrise from its summit is incredible!
-We recommend you make the 2-hour drive to Mt.
-Haleakala the first morning of your vacation—you’ll be a bit jet lagged anyhow, and the early morning adventure will give your trip a kickstart.
+We recommend you make the 2-hour drive to Haleakala the first morning of your vacation—you’ll be a bit jet lagged anyhow, and the early morning adventure will give your trip a kickstart.

 If you’re not quite up for the epic morning trek, grab a good breakfast, and head to the volcano later in the morning.
 Haleakala has easy, well-marked hikes that will allow you to explore its Mars-like terrain on a full night’s rest.